jaworra/AWS-Code/buildreadme.txt

-The process is a lot simpler than it looks, I have included all options for clarity.
+Build process is a lot simpler than it looks, include all options for clarity.
 To summarise:
 1. Create a CodeCommit git repository and upload the CloudFormation template that creates the S3 Bucket (supplied).
 2. Create a CodeBuild project that deploys the CloudFormation template.
 3. Create a CodePipeline which orchestrates the deployment.